dpsanders/SatisfiabilityInterface.jl/README.md

-Currently you need to have the `CryptoMiniSAT5` SAT solver installed, e.g. with
+Currently for actually solving the resulting SAT problem you need to install the `CryptoMiniSAT5` SAT solver, e.g. with

 `brew install cryptominisat`